YaelDillies/LeanCamCombi/README.md

 * **Prerequisites** to be upstreamed to mathlib: Lemmas that belong in existing mathlib files and background theories.
 Those are located in the `Mathlib` subfolder.
 * **Formal translations of example sheets**: Every course in Cambridge comes with 3 or 4 "example sheets", which are lists of questions/exercises/problems for the students to solve.
 Those are located in the `ExampleSheets` subfolder.
 * **Theory developments**: Formalisation of the courses per se.
 The mathlib philosophy of proving the most general result accessible applies here as well.
 This means that not all proofs follow the lecture notes, and might instead derive a result from the lectures from a more general theorem.
 Those make up the other subfolders and standalone lemmas.
 * **Archived results**: It sometimes happens in mathlib that a long argument gets replaced by a shorter one, with a different proof.
 When the long argument was proved in a lecture, we salvage it to `LeanCamCombi` for conservation purposes.
-There is currently no archived result.

 ### Content under development